linagora/tmail-flutter/docs/user-guide/composer.md

 14. Managing Sent Emails

-To access sent emails or track the status of your sent email, navigate to the `Sent` (14)folder within your email client.
+To access sent emails or track the status of your sent email, navigate to the `Sent` folder (14) within your email client.
 Email currently being sent are located within  the `Outbox` (15) and will eventually be moved into the `Sent` folder.

 16. Read receipt